 And Allah SWT is planning a plan that will take over all their hidden plans.

-Allah SWT tells His Messenger to go easy and hold on to the disbelievers for a little while because He has a future plan for them, as the Prophet will immigrate and many battles will happen and many things will change.
+Allah SWT tells His Messenger to go easy and hold on to the disbelievers for a little while because He has a plan for them, as the Prophet will immigrate many battles will happen and many things will change.
 So Allah tells the prophet not to pray against them like the prophet Nuh for example because Allah had made his plot.

 Interpretation and explanation of key themes and motifs in Surah Al-Tariq